 We don’t criticize Google Maps.
 It just wasn’t developed for this.

-Restrictions Google Maps
+Restrictions of Google Maps

 - Does not automatically organize the stops in the correct order

-- No multiple routes possible
+- Multiple routes not possible

 - Does not take into account the capacity of the vehicles